HTTP is the primary protocol for browser/server communication.

 Jsonp flattens the

-params object into the same query string you saw earlier, putting the request on the wire.
+params object into the same query string you saw earlier, sending the request

 Now that you have a service that can query the Wikipedia API, turn your attention to the component (template and class) that takes user input and displays search results.